metetrkn/indivudial-inl-mning/README.md

    ```

 2. **Configure the database**
-   - Create a MySQL database
+   - Create a PostgreSQL database
    - Update `application-dev.properties` with your database credentials

 3. **Build the project**